mklbc19/DA-Capstone-Project---Animal-Shelters/README.md

 Follow the following steps to run the project on your computer:
 1. Clone the repository: https://github.com/mklbc19/DA-Capstone-Project---Animal-Shelters.git to a directory for this project in your terminal.
 2. Within the project folder, run this command in the terminal: python -m venv venv
+3. Next, activate the environment by entering: source venv/Scripts/activate
-3. Next install the required dependencies:  pip install -r requirements.txt
+4. Next install the required dependencies:  pip install -r requirements.txt

 _Now, let's run the project!_

-4. Run the file: CapstoneProjectCode.ipynb
+5. Run the file: CapstoneProjectCode.ipynb (_Note: If you would like to view the Data Dictionary, run the file: DataDictionary.ipynb_)

-5. Lastly, once you are complete:  In order to get out of the environment, type the word "deactivate" into the terminal.
+6. Lastly, once you are complete:  In order to get out of the environment, type the word "deactivate" into the terminal.
 Great job!

 ## Capstone Features List utilized
-Feature

 ***1. Loading data.***
 Feature: Read TWO data files (JSON, CSV, Excel, etc.).  - I used 2 CSV files and 1 XLSX